Estimating phase transition of perturbed J1-J2 Heisenberg quantum chain in mixtures of ground and first excited states: Conclusion

-Moreover, we applied the same order parameter of the subjacent state for analysing phase transitions in the $J_1-J_2$ model, tweaked by either anisotropy or glassy disorder in the coupling strengths.
-We introduced anisotropy in one specific direction for both the nearest neighbour and next-nearest neighbour interactions, and studied the effect of anisotropy on the critical phase transition point for various system sizes, and subsequently extrapolated to the thermodynamic limit.
 Separately, we incorporated a glassy disorder parameter in a coupling of the $J_1-J_2$ model and investigated its effect on the phase diagram.
 We observed that the disorder smoothens the marker of phase transition.
 The phase transition point also shifted towards higher values of $\alpha$ depending on the strength of the disorder.
 Importantly, we performed finite-size scaling in each of the cases considered.
-We believe that the results would lead to the consideration of physical quantities in the subjacent state as a proper and fruitful order parameter for detection and characterisation of cooperative physical phenomena, as such quantities in the subjacent state are theoretically accessible just like ground state physical quantities and experimentally more viable in comparison to the same.
+The phenomenon of phase transition of a disordered $J_1-J_2$ model is already studied in the literature, but having the nearest neighbour entanglement as an indicator of phase transition, even in presence of disorder in this model, is a potentially interesting result, which reveals the usefulness of quantum information theoretic properties in detecting paradigmatic many-body phenomena in a realistic scenario.
+We believe that the results would lead towards the establishment of the consideration of physical quantities in the subjacent state as a proper and fruitful order parameter for detection and characterisation of cooperative physical phenomena, since such quantities in the subjacent state are theoretically accessible just like ground state physical quantities and experimentally more viable in comparison to the same.